kingparra/hpfp/06_-_typeclasses/notes.rst

 GHC flags can help, too.
 If we turn on ``-Wall``, we will get a nice error message when we're not handling all cases.
+It will even tell you which inputs your function is note defined for.

 Certain historical parts of ``Prelude`` are full of partial functions.
 What about those?